 - 1) Tell yourself that you do not deserve to be bullied, and that it is WRONG. - 2) Be proud of who you are.
 It is good to be individual. - 3) Try not to show that you are upset.
 It is hard but a bully thrives on someone's fear. - 4) Stay with a group of friends/people.
 There is safety in numbers. - 5) Be assertive shout "No!"
 Walk confidently away.
-Go straight to a teacher, this could be your subject teacher, form tutor or Head of Year. - 6) Fighting back may make things worse.
-If you decide to fight back, talk to a teacher or parent/guardian first.
+Go straight to a trusted adult, this could be your subject teacher, form tutor, member of support staff or Head of Year.

-- 7) Generally it is best to tell an adult you trust straight away.
-You will get immediate support. - 8) Complete the P.O.P.A. form on the college website under the 'students' tab to report if you or a friend is experiencing any form of child on child abuse.
+6) If, for whatever reason, you feel uncomfortable telling an adult, complete the P.O.P.A. form on the college website under the 'students' tab to report if you or a friend is experiencing any form of child on child abuse.

-Teachers will take you seriously and will deal with bullies in a way which will end the bullying and will not make things worse for you.
+Teachers and Support Staff will take you seriously and will deal with bullies in a way which will end the bullying and will not make things worse for you.